commotum/4D/Notes/type-value-embeddings.md

 > *Quaternion algebra is well covered in the literature, so we won’t recap basics here.*
 > “Quaternions came from Hamilton after his really good work had been done, and though beautifully ingenious, have been an unmixed evil to those who have touched them in any way.” — *Lord Kelvin*

+---

+IMPROVEMENTS:

+"Each value is first mapped to a minimal representation, then lifted into the model dimension by a learned up-projection (a structured embedding encoder)."